Rolf Potts, author of the book Vagabonding, describes it as:

 Vagabonding travel doesn’t cost as much as you may think.

-Do you really need 200 cable television channels?
-Do you need that new car when your old one still runs fine?
-How often will you watch those DVDs or downloaded movies in the huge collection you are building?
+Do you really need all those subscription services?
+Do you need a new car when your old one still runs fine?
 Are your clothes really that out of fashion?
+Does your smartphone still work well enough?

-Financing vagabonding is often simply a way of adjusting your priorities so that saving for travel comes first.
+Financing vagabonding is often simply about adjusting your priorities so that saving for travel comes first.
 More than a majority of long-term travelers I met were poor university students who had managed to stay on the road for years!
 They certainly weren’t rich.

-Budget destinations such as Asia, Africa, and South America are loaded with adventure and culture.
+Budget destinations such as Asia, Africa, and South America offer unlimited adventure and culture.
 Many destinations cost a fraction of what you spend to live at home daily.
-For the cost of one average dinner and movie night in the United States, you could eat, sleep, and play for days in Thailand!
+For the cost of one average dinner-and-movie night in the United States, you could eat, sleep, and play for days in Thailand!

 People are shaped by their experiences.
 When you only make time for experiences on weekends, it can take a long time to grow into the person you should be.
 What better way to get to know yourself than to accept the challenge of the road?